 In a heartbreaking video released by Created Equal, Amanda, the mother of premature twin boys Emery and Elliot, can be heard pleading for her sons’ lives.
 In June of 2017, Amanda was experiencing bleeding when she went to Riverside Methodist Hospital in Columbus, Ohio, at 22 weeks and two days gestation.
-Medical staff informed her that if her babies were born before 22 weeks and five days gestation, they would not resuscitate them.
-Three days later, at exactly 22 weeks and five days gestation, Amanda gave birth to Emery and Elliot, and though the boys moved, breathed, and even cried, the doctors still refused to help them.
+She said medical staff informed her that if her babies were born before 22 weeks and five days gestation, they would not resuscitate them.
+Three days later, at exactly 22 weeks and five days gestation as is confirmed by the attending physician’s notes, Amanda gave birth to Emery and Elliot, and though the boys moved, breathed, and even cried, she said the doctors still refused to help them.

 “I pleaded with nurses and other hospital staff to help try to save my babies,” Amanda said in a statement.
 “I was told they would not survive.
 I asked if they would at minimum assess the babies after they were born to determine possibility of survival.
 I was informed NICU would not assess the twins and that the babies would probably be stillborn or at best breathe for a moment.”